Zydak/Vulkan-Path-Tracer/README.md

 # Vulkan-Path-Tracer

-Vulkan Path Tracer is a simple offline renderer made using Vulkan Ray-Tracing Pipeline.
+Vulkan Path Tracer is a simple offline renderer made using my Vulkan framework [Vulture](https://github.com/Zydak/Vulture).
+For ray tracing it utilizes Vulkan Ray-Tracing Pipeline.
 It uses a simple BSDF (unfortunately not energy conserving) with Diffuse, Dielectric, Metallic and Glass lobes.
-Renders that you create can be also saved as .png images.
+Renders that you create can be easily saved as .png images.
 It also features a post processing graph that allows you to create your own combination of post processing effects and apply them to your renders.

 # Gallery
 ![BlackDragon](./Gallery/BlackDragon.png)